How to Get a Contract

 The eOffer system enables potential industry partners to submit an electronic offer to the latest solicitation by following a step-by-step process that may be saved and revisited as the offer is built.

 Industry partners are required to submit offers through the eOffer system.
-Please note that digital certificates are also required when using the eOffer system.
 For assistance, please visit the Vendor Support Center.

 Once your offer has been submitted to GSA, a contracting officer will be assigned to review it.
 The contracting officer will act as your guide through this process.
 Once the initial review has been completed, the contracting officer will negotiate the contractual terms and conditions, including prices of the potential contract.
 If all requirements are met, the prices are fair and reasonable, and the offer is in the best interest of the government, a MAS Information Technology contract will be awarded.

 Often, after a contract is awarded, an industry partner will need to modify contract information.

 The GSA eMod system enables industry partners, who have been awarded a MAS Information Technology contract, to submit electronic modifications to their contract.